 Namaste!
-I'm Ling Acott, Yoga Teacher, Meditation Guide, True Passion Coach and Retreats Leader.
+I'm Ling Acott, Mindful Movement Teacher and Retreats Leader.

 I discovered yoga as a child, with my mother; we shared a bond and held space for each other to breathe.
 It always set me up in the right mood for the rest of the day.
 I rediscovered it in my twenties after years pursuing peak performance as a triathlete.
 I was looking to it to address muscle imbalances and take care of physical pain, but it also completely realigned the way I looked at the world and this became an inflection point for me.